amel-github/covid19-interventionmeasures/README.md

 Email: desvars@csh.ac.at

 ## Acknowledgements
-This work is coordinated by the Complexity Science Hub Vienna, Austria.
+This work is coordinated by the Complexity Science Hub Vienna, Austria.<br>
 This work is supported by the University of Veterinary Medicine Vienna, Austria.